apantelopoulos/IssieBlog/docs/userGuide.md

 ### Simulation

-Time to simulate our design and see how the output `OUT` changes as we change the two inputs BLAH.
+Time to simulate our design and see how the output `OUT` changes as we change the two inputs.

 Click the `Simulation` tab which is located on the top-right corner and then `Start Simulation`.
 Now you can change the value of the two inputs and see how the value of the output.
 Try all 4 combinations of inputs:
 - A=0, B=0